You Can't Manage What You Don't Measure

 - RAND Arroyo Center: Define-Measure-Improve

 It is important that you communicate your metrics both up and down the organization.
 Your boss wants to know what's going on, but your employees need to know also.
 They are not motivated to improve unless they know how they are doing.
-In addition, most of the suggestions on how to improve will come from them.
+Also, most of the suggestions on how to improve will come from them.

 Post team and individual results, either online or by hanging charts on the wall.
 Use pie charts, line charts, key driver charts, and other graphs to quickly, easily, and visually communicate the metrics.